How to Start a Consulting Business in Kenya

 1. Obtain a name search and reservation certificate from the Business Registration Service.

-2. Obtain a PIN certificate from the Kenya Revenue Authority.
+3. Obtain a PIN certificate from the Kenya Revenue Authority.

-3. Obtain a business permit from the county government where your business will be located.
+4. Obtain a business permit from the county government where your business will be located.

 5. Open a business bank account.

-Step 4: Market your services
+Step 4: Market your Consulting services

 Once you’ve registered your business, the next step is to market your consulting services.
 Marketing is essential to attract and retain clients, build your reputation, and differentiate yourself from competitors.
-Some effective marketing strategies for consulting businesses in Kenya include:
+You will need to define your brand name, brand colors, logo etc.

 3. Referral marketing: Encourage your satisfied clients to refer you to their colleagues, friends, and family members.